 1.3.1 If you are in Australia but not residing in South Australia, you are ineligible to apply for South Australian state nomination.
 This restriction includes South Australian international graduates residing interstate and overrides chain migration and high points categories.

-1.3.2 If you are residing offshore or in South Australia and you completed your Australian qualification outside South Australia in the last 3 years, you can only apply for the provisional 489 visa unless:
+1.3.2 If you are residing offshore or in South Australia and you completed your Australian qualification outside South Australia in the last 3 years, you can only apply for state nomination for the provisional 489 visa unless:

-- At least 6 months of your skilled work experience was undertaken in South Australia (489 or 190 is available)
+- If you are offshore, the last 6 months of your skilled work experience was undertaken in South Australia (minimum 40 hours per fortnight) - 489 or 190 is available*

 1.3.3 If your nominated occupation is listed as 'Offshore applicants Provisional 489 visa only' must meet the requirements outlined in section 3.4 below.